Handling model risk with XVAs: Second Layer HVA: HVA for Dynamic Hedging Frictions

-\brem From an organizational viewpoint, the computation of the $\HVA^{\d}$ components could be delegated to each related trader (under regulatory control).
-The $\HVAf $ component(s) calculations would require a dedicated (regulated) HVA desk, as such computations need a mix of data from the different trading desks of the bank.\ \finenv \erem

-Hereafter we derive a specification for the cumulative friction costs $f^\star$ and for the ensuing $\HVA^{\fs}$, by passage to the continuous-time limit starting from a classical discrete-time specification.
-This sheds more rigor in the seminal contribution of \cite{Burnett21}, who derives a PDE for the transaction costs at the limit, while only rebalancing when the delta of the underlying portfolio is shifted by a fixed and constant threshold $D>0$ (so it seems that \cite{Burnett21}'s limiting HVA should rather increase at discrete rebalancing times only, rather than being given by a PDE).
+A specification of the friction process $f^\star$ associated to the hedging set "$\star$" is necessary to compute the associated $\HVA^\star$ for frictions.
+Hereafter we derive such a specification by passage to the continuous-time limit starting from a classical discrete-time specification.
+This sheds more rigor in the seminal contribution of \cite{Burnett21}, who derives a PDE for the transaction costs at the limit, while only rebalancing when the delta of the underlying portfolio is shifted by a fixed and constant threshold $D>0$ (so it seems that \cite{Burnett21}'s limiting HVA should increase at discrete rebalancing times only, rather than being given by a PDE).
 Our approach also allows computing $\HVA^{\fs}$ numerically in a model risk setup accounting for the impact of recalibration on transaction costs, which is not considered in \cite{Burnett21}.